Skip to main content

 how to dress after divorce

 It happens.
 Did it happen to you?
 A special friend?
 A relative?
-Often when you least expect or want, it happens.
+Often, when you least expect or want it, it happens.

 It is the D-word: Divorce.